 a career in the skilled trades.
 But a campus should be more than an outpost where students come and go without saying a word to each other — there needs to be community.

 The connection among students, instructors, UTI staff and the greater community is key to the family culture at UTI Exton.
 UTI is so much more than a place to get an education — it provides an opportunity to make new friends, grow as an individual

 and discover your passion.
 The UTI Exton campus is in a prime location for those on the East Coast seeking an education in the skilled trades.
 Students come from around the country, especially from the nearby states of New York and Maryland.

-Cummins11 and BMW (coming in 2022), and this 178,000 square foot campus with 16 labs and 44 classrooms provides exciting opportunities for students to grow as professionals and train for careers.1
+and this 178,000 square-foot campus with 55 classrooms and labs provides exciting opportunities for students to grow as professionals and train for careers.1

 Students benefit from UTI’s industry relationships across all of our campuses nationwide.
 At UTI Exton, students can attend a number of career fairs held throughout the year.
 Companies like Penske, Crown Lift, Cummins, Fred Beans Automotive, Faulkner